triad-ltd/array-files/readme.md

-# Laravel Nova Field - Array Images
+# Laravel Nova Field - Array Files
-A laravel nova field that will let you save your uploaded images path to your database in array format, change to make paths in json data relative.
+A laravel nova field that will let you save your uploaded files path to your database in array format.

 # Installation
 ```